mouzmoukhtar/python.project/README.md

-# Crowd-Funding console app any user without login and register
+# Crowd-Funding console app By Python
 Crowd-Funding console app any user can create a project fund raise campaign which contains:
 • Title
 • Details